Aware health

 • Three iterations of a form landing page within 2 weeks.

-• Develop a page where the primary objective was to collect information and provide information on the company.
+• Develop a page where the primary objective was to collect information.

-• Collaborate with the developer to create a page that can easily be coded on a constrained timeline.
+• Collaborate with the developer to create a page.

 Results